• Chef Recipes

 Storage & Helpful Hints

-This stir fry will store well in the fridge tightly covered for 3 days.
-It will not freeze well.
-Either re-heat by quickly stir frying again in a hot skillet with a tiny amount of oil, or in the microwave, covered, until desired temperature.
+This stir fry will store well in an airtight container in the fridge for 3 days.
+It won't freeze well.
+So, either re-heat by quickly stir frying again in a hot skillet with a little bit of oil, or in the microwave, covered, until desired temperature.
 (I also like to eat it cold, as a noodle salad!).

 Stir frying is really about understanding the nature of heat and basic thermodynamics. this sounds really deep and difficult, but it's actually super simple.
 When you put a pan on the stove over a flame, it is going to take a bit to heat up.
 Once it's hot and you add something to it, it's going to cool down until the item added to it heats up to match the temperature.
 That's actually common sense, right?
 Using this commonsense logic, as you add stuff to stir fry, it will all cook according to when it's added, and how long everything is in the pan.
 That's why woks are so large.
 The larger the pan, the less it will cool down when adding stuff to it.